Mário de Andrade: Early life

-The Week of Modern Art
+The Modern Art Week

 While these folklore-gathering trips were going on, Andrade developed a group of friends among young artists and writers in São Paulo, who, like him, were aware of the growing modernist movement in Europe.
 Several of them were later known as the Grupo dos Cinco (the Group of Five): Andrade, poets Oswald de Andrade (no relation) and Menotti del Picchia, and artists Tarsila do Amaral and Anita Malfatti.
 Malfatti had been to Europe before World War I, and introduced São Paulo to expressionism.
 Jack E. Tomlins, the translator of Andrade's second book, describes in his introduction a particularly crucial event in the development of Andrade's modernist philosophy.
 In 1920, he had recently met the modernist sculptor Victor Brecheret, and bought a sculpture from him entitled "Bust of Christ," which depicted Christ as a Brazilian with braided hair.
 His family (apparently to his surprise) was shocked and furious.
 Andrade retreated to his room alone, and later recalled, in a lecture translated by Tomlins, that—still "delirious"—he went out onto his balcony and "looked down at the square below without actually seeing it."

 Retaining that title (Paulicéia Desvairada, in Portuguese), Andrade worked on the book for the next two years.
 He very quickly produced a "barbaric canticle", as he called it in the same lecture, and then gradually edited it down to half its original size.

 These poems were entirely different from his earlier formal and abstract work.
 The lines of verse vary greatly in length and in syntactical structure, consisting primarily of impressionistic and fragmented descriptions interspersed with seemingly overheard, disconnected bits of speech in São Paulo dialect.
 The speaker of the poems often seems overwhelmed by the maze of dialogue that constantly interrupts him, as in "Colloque Sentimental":